-The sixth example is an app (or a website) that refers the crawler to an "inventory partner" with a different set of authorized systems.
-The crawler should take the inventorypartnerdomain as a domain and construct a URL to fetch data from and associate to the app (or website)'s app-ads.txt data.
-Note - Any inventorypartnerdomain entries in the second ads.txt file should NOT be processed (only follow one hop)
+This example is an app (or a website) that refers the crawler to an "inventory partner" with a different set of authorized systems.
+The crawler should take the inventorypartnerdomain as a domain and construct an ads.txt URL to fetch data from the partner's ads.txt file and and associate it to the app (or website)'s authorized sellers list.

+For more detailed implementation information and scenarios, please refer to the implementation guide: https://iabtechlab.com/wp-content/uploads/2021/03/ctv-app-ads-explainer-guide.pdf Note - Any inventorypartnerdomain entries in the second ads.txt file should NOT be processed (only follow one hop)